-I’m most effective as the person who turns strategy into action: review requirements and technology, ask questions, mock up a concept, ask more questions, create sitemaps and wireframes and prototypes, validate with users, ask more questions (I ask a lot of questions), and so on.
-I have considerable experience in:
+I’m most effective as the person who fine-tunes a plan and takes action: review requirements and technology, ask questions, outline user tasks and content needs, mock up a concept, ask more questions, create wireframes and prototypes and content models, validate with users, ask more questions (I ask a lot of questions).

 - mobile, web, and client-server applications

-- internet, extranet, and intranet sites
+- content-focused internet, extranet, and intranet sites

-- web- and tech-savvy writing and editing
+- UX writing and editing

 I’m analytical and crazy for detail, yet creative and resourceful.
 I’ve been called a visual mathematician for my ability to communicate complex information in a straightforward manner.
 Whether I’m simplifying a task flow or structuring content, I channel the person who needs to do or find something.